lukepuplett/notes/rust/notes_the_rust_programming_language_2021.md

 - `let user1 = User { active: true, ... }` Note that it uses colons to set values, but uses dot notation to access fields, e.g., `user1.active`

-- The entire instance is mutable, and Rust has no access modifiers
+- The entire instance is mutable, though Rust has a `pub` access modifier

 - Can use field init shorthand, e.g., `User { username, email, ... }` where the name of the variable/argument matches the name of the field